nehaljwani/team.exiv2.org/book/IMaEA.md

 The TiffVisitor is ingenious.
 It's also difficult to understand.
 Exiv2 has two tiff parsers - TiffVisitor and Image::printIFDStructure().
 TiffVisitor was written by Andreas Huggel.
 It's very robust and has been almost bug free for 15 years.
 I wrote the parser in Image::printIFDStructure() to try to understand the structure of a tiff file.
 The code in Image::printIFDStructure() is easier to understand.

-The code which accompanies this book has a simplified version of Image::printIFDStructure() called TiffImage::visitIFD() and that's what will be discussed here.
-The code that accompanies this book is explained here: [Code discussed in this book](#13)
+The code which accompanies this book has a simplified version of Image::printIFDStructure() called IFD::accept() and that's what will be discussed here.
+The code that accompanies this book is explained here: [Code discussed in this book](#14)

-It's important to realise that metadata is defined recursively.
+It is important to realise that metadata is defined recursively.
 In a Tiff File, there will be a Tiff Record containing the Exif data (written in Tiff Format).
 Within, that record, there will be a MakerNote which is usually written in Tiff Format.
 Tiff Format is referred to as an IFD - an Image File Directory.

 TiffImage::visitIFD() uses a simple direct approach to parsing the tiff file.
 When another IFD is located, visitIFD() is called recursively.
 As a TIFF file is an 8 byte header which provides the offset to the first IFD.
 We can descend into the tiff file from the beginning.
 For other files types, the file handler has to find the Exif IFD and then call visitIFD().